 Upon introduction, the large, heavy men strutted onto the grassy infield to their hat holder.
 After completing the eagle dance around their hat holder, the six wrestlers in the first round joined each other as they waved their arms like birds and strode around the Mongolian flag.
 Next they returned to their hat holder to whom they handed off their Janjin Malgai (colorful, pointy hat) in preparation for their competition!

 Soon the single-elimination, wrestling tournament began.
 Three matches were held at once.
-To win the match, the wrestler must cause a body part his opponent other than his hands or feet touch the ground.
-The wrestlers may grab the belly rope, stick their leg out to trip one another, or somehow tackle their opponent to the ground, but kicking and punching is not allowed.
+To win the match, the wrestler had to cause a body part his opponent other than his hands or feet touch the ground.
+The wrestlers could grab the belly rope, stick their leg out to trip one another, or somehow tackle their opponent to the ground, but kicking and punching were not allowed.

 Without weight classes, sometimes little guys got paired against monsters.
-When the little guys somehow pulled off the miraculous, loud cheers erupted from the spectators.
-Some matches lasted a minute, while others were quite long.
+When the little guys somehow pulled off the miraculous, the crowd erupted with loud cheers.
+Some matches lasted a minute, while others longer.
 If the wrestlers appeared to be in a stale mate, the judges would place the wrestlers in certain positions, providing the leading wrestler “the upper hand”.